DavixDevelop/TerraPlusMinus/README.md

 - customize your surface blocks
 - offset x,y and/or z world generation and commands
 - option to disable different biomes
+- option to use different biomes mapping
+- option to override biomes in a bounding box the same way as in [Terra++](https://github.com/BuildTheEarth/terraplusplus)
 - option to disable tree generation
 - lidar is supported in the same way as in [Terra++](https://github.com/BuildTheEarth/terraplusplus)
 - automatic datapack installation
 - set coordinate bounds to prevent players from teleporting to areas, which are being worked on by other build teams
 - custom tree generation
 - link your servers to generate different height sections ([preview](https://youtu.be/oqROhmaSxgY?si=Hl8zi3lAVEWfAGHy))
+- use plugin add-ons for improved features

 # Images